-1. An indicative 16 affordable local needs dwellings, as identified in the 2018 Housing Needs Survey shall be provided on allocated or exception sites in the parish and delivered over the first 10 years of this plan.

-2. An indicative 18 open market dwellings shall be provided on the land on New Road (Ashford Local Plan 2030, Policy S30) and on windfall sites in the parish and delivered over the first 10 years of this plan.

-3. Where there is a mix of affordable and open market housing, the houses will be appropriately spread through and integrated into each development so that affordable housing is not easily distinguishable from the equivalent market housing.
+- 1. An indicative 16 affordable local needs dwellings, as identified in the 2018 Housing Needs Survey, shall be provided on allocated or exception sites in the parish and delivered over the first 10 years of this plan. - 2.
+An indicative 18 open market dwellings shall be provided on the land on New Road (Ashford Local Plan 2030, Policy S30) and on windfall sites in the parish and delivered over the first 10 years of this plan. - 3.
+Where there is a mix of affordable and open market housing provided on a development site, the affordable housing should be appropriately integrated with open market housing in the site layout. - 4.
+Proposals for new residential development should take into account all other relevant policies in this Plan. - 5.
+Housing need in the Parish for the period 2031-2040 will be subject to future review in light of an updated Housing Needs Survey and a review of the adopted Ashford Local Plan.

-4. All development proposals should take into account ENP Policies D1 - Development Principles, D2 - Application of the Parish Design Statement, D7 - Water Supply and Drainage and D8 - Renewable Energy and Climate Change Mitigation.